dreamerblue/recent_contests/README.md

 ## How To Use

-Download rc.crx, open your Chrome's Extensions page and drag the crx file to it.
+Download the extension via [Chrome Web Store](https://chrome.google.com/webstore/detail/recent-contests/dpkemmodbnjpckjkoflpgobjloenlmob).

-**Note**: You can also download the extension via [Chrome Web Store](https://chrome.google.com/webstore/detail/recent-contests/dpkemmodbnjpckjkoflpgobjloenlmob).
+You can also download crx file, open your Chrome's Extensions page in Developer Mode and drag the crx file to it.